benmvp/react-workshop/src/react/05-form-submit/README.md

 }, [searchQuery, searchLimit])
 ```

-`useEffect()` will now be called whenever `searchQuery` changes (i.e. when the form is submitted) instead of when `inputValue` changes (aka typing in the field).
-As a result, the results are only retrieved when the form is submitted (and number of results field changes).
-The API is no longer being hammered.

 It's not easily discoverable that you have to press ENTER to submit the search query field.
-Let's add a submit button by wrapping the search query field in additional markup:
+Add a submit button by wrapping the search query field in additional markup:

 ```js
 <section className="input-group">